matrix-org/areweoidcyet/index.md

 We have also set up the [Matrix OIDC Playground](https://github.com/vector-im/oidc-playground) which contains Homeservers, OIDC Providers and Clients for you to try out.

+There are also some videos below showing some of the use cases in action.

 <a id="why"></a>

 ## Why?